United States Department of State

 No applicant will be considered who has previously been separated from the Foreign Service under sections 607 (Retirement for Expiration of Time-in-Class), 608 (Retirement Based on Relative Performance), 610 (Separation for Cause), or 612 (Termination of Limited Appointment) of the Foreign Service Act of 1980, as amended, or who resigned or retired in lieu of separation under these provisions.
 In addition, no candidate will be considered who has previously been separated from the Foreign Service for failure to receive a career appointment under Section 306 of the Foreign Service Act of 1980, as amended, or who resigned or retired in lieu thereof.
 Specialists separated pursuant to these provisions may not re-apply to be a Foreign Service specialist in the same skill code, but may apply for another skill code (or to be a Foreign Service generalist).

-The Department of State is developing a rank-order list of eligible hires to fill a limited number of Foreign Service Regional Medical Officer/Psychiatrist vacancies.
+The Department of State is developing a rank-ordered list of eligible candidates to fill a limited number of Foreign Service Regional Medical Officer/Psychiatrist vacancies.
 The specific number to be hired will depend on the needs of the Foreign Service.

 Physicians Comparability Allowance (PCA): $14,000.00 - $30,000.00